 The hiring and recruitment process is rife with rules and regulations, and noncompliance is a human resource department’s worst nightmare.
 Social recruiting tools with features like application-tracking systems can help you stay in compliance and build a documented record of that compliance.
-Automated forms and digital acknowledgment of certain policies and procedures is another way to make sure no compliance items fall through the cracks.
+Automated forms and digital acknowledgment of certain policies and procedures are other ways to make sure no compliance items fall through the cracks.

 Recruiting Technology Trends

 There will be over two billion mobile Internet users worldwide.
-If those users are looking for work, they’ll likely use their mobile device to do so.
+If those users are looking for work, they’ll likely use their mobile devices to do so.
 Technology has to be a cornerstone of your recruitment strategy.
 To make sure your organization nabs the top candidates, here are the social recruiting trends to pay attention to this year.

 - Employer branding: Your company’s image is the best recruitment tool you have.
-As candidates become more informed, they also become more picky about where they want to work.
+As candidates become more informed, they also become pickier about where they want to work.
 Be sure to monitor, mold, and modify your employer brand to represent what you have to offer and why candidates should join your team.

 - Beef up security: More mobile users means more personal data at risk.
-Every time a big company hack hits the headlines, users become more wary of sharing their personal information.
-Review your data security protocols and make sure candidate and employee data is protected.
+Every time a big company hack hits the headlines, users become warier of sharing their personal information.
+Review your data security protocols and make sure the candidate and employee data is protected.